 Liz Truss vs Rishi Sunak: Where do they stand on women’s issues?

-A new YouGov poll, published on Tuesday, found that 60 per cent of Conservative party members surveyed between 29 July and 2 August intend to vote for Truss, putting her in the lead by 34 points.
+A recent YouGov poll has found that 60 per cent of Conservative party members surveyed between 29 July and 2 August intend to vote for Ms Truss, putting her in the lead by 34 points.

 Both candidates have been busy pitching themselves to party members.
-Sunak has promised to reduce personal taxes by 20 per cent before 2029 – which he described as the “largest cut to income tax in 30 years”.
+Mr Sunak has promised to reduce personal taxes by 20 per cent before 2029, which he described as the “largest cut to income tax in 30 years”.

 “The tax cuts I’m talking about will be delivered on day one because we have an immediate issue that families are struggling with the cost of fuel, with the cost of food,” she said during a campaign visit to Devon.